clee704/scrollfix/README.md

 During install:
 1. The script compiles `scrollfix.cpp` → `scrollfix`.
+2. It copies the binary to `~/Library/Application Support/ScrollFix/scrollfix` (stable path used by the permission dialog).
-2. It installs `~/Library/LaunchAgents/dev.chungmin.scrollfix.plist`.
+3. It installs `~/Library/LaunchAgents/dev.chungmin.scrollfix.plist` pointing at that path.
-3. It asks you to grant Accessibility permission for the binary (System Settings → Privacy & Security → Accessibility).
+4. It asks you to grant Accessibility permission for the binary (System Settings → Privacy & Security → Accessibility).
-4. Once granted, the LaunchAgent starts automatically.
+5. Once granted, the LaunchAgent starts automatically.

+Re-running `./install.sh` keeps the binary at the same path, so you generally don’t need to re-authorize Accessibility after the first run.

 Expected output:
 ```